Skip to main content

 Quick

-const config = await tc.kv.get('config');
+const result = await tc.kv.get('config');

-console.log('Retrieved:', config);
+console.log('Retrieved:', result.data.data);

 Explained

-// Retrieve the data stored under 'config'
+// Retrieve the value stored under 'config'

-const config = await tc.kv.get('config');
+const result = await tc.kv.get('config');

 // Returns the original object: { version: '1.0.0', lastUpdated: '...' }